jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

 (3) The electoral officer has all the powers and duties conferred on the electoral officer by this Act or any other enactment.
 (4) Subsections (1) and (2) are subject to sections 16 to 19.

-### 16 Conduct of elections and polls for territorial authorities and community boards
+### 16 Conduct of elections and polls for territorial authorities, local boards, and community boards
-Every election of 1 or more members of a territorial authority and its community boards (if any) or poll of electors of that territorial authority or those community boards must be conducted by an electoral officer as provided in section 15.
+Every election of 1 or more members of a territorial authority and its local boards and community boards (if any) or poll of electors of that territorial authority or those local boards or community boards must be conducted by an electoral officer as provided in section 15.

 ### 17 Conduct of elections and polls for local authorities that are not territorial authorities
 Every election of 1 or more members of a local authority that is not a territorial authority by the electors of a local government area or poll of those electors must be conducted by the electoral officer for the local authority as provided in section 15 and either section 18 or section 19.